Nostalgia after Apartheid

 Disillusionment, Youth, and Democracy in South Africa

-Nostalgia after Apartheid offers a unique approach on how the attempted post-apartheid reforms have failed rural Black South Africans, and how this failure has led to a nostalgia for the very conditions that once oppressed them.
+Nostalgia after Apartheid offers a unique approach to understanding how the attempted post-apartheid reforms have failed rural Black South Africans, and how this failure has led to a nostalgia for the very conditions that once oppressed them.
 It will interest scholars of African studies, postcolonial studies, anthropology, and education, as well as general readers interested in South African history and politics.